warwickcamdu/CorrAndCov/README.md

 Adapted to Python by Laura190, camdu@warwick.ac.uk

+Download the bundled version from the latest release.

 ### What the code does
 1. Coarse-grains the images
 2. Calculates time Autocorrelation function for each box in Act channel using different time lags (Offset)